Jakarta, Indonesia

 • From Vision to Action: What does an ideal information ecosystem look like in the era of AI?
 What are the actions that different stakeholders should take to achieve that goal?

-• Global South Collaboration: How can we engage and develop a more robust network across borders?
+• Global South Collaboration: what are the similarities from three information ecosystems in Latam, APAC and Africa?
+How can we engage and develop a more robust network across borders?

 MODERATED BY